 Welcome to the Chocolate Lab.
 Bringing you chocolate Labrador facts, features, and fun!
 This is a complete, in-depth guide to the world’s favourite brown dog.

-From the origins of the chocolate Lab, to finding a puppy, it’s all here.
+From the origins of the chocolate Lab, to finding chocolate Labrador Retriever puppies, it’s all here.

 Throughout the history of the breed, a chocolate Labrador or two (sometimes referred to as liver Labradors) has appeared occasionally in litters of Labrador puppies

 Way back in the last century, puppies with this then undesirable colour were sometimes simply culled at birth.
 Black Labs were adored, and black was the only colour considered respectable for a Labrador!

 - Where do chocolate Labradors come from?